isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     ???

-### <a name="Rf-reference-capture"></a>F.52: Prefer capturing by reference in lambdas that will be used locally, including passed to algorithms
+### F.52: Prefer capturing by reference in lambdas that will be used locally, including passed to algorithms

 ##### Reason